dotnet/docs/docs/standard/microservices-architecture/multi-container-microservice-net-applications/data-driven-crud-microservice.md

 **Figure 8-6**.
 Creating an ASP.NET Core Web API project in Visual Studio

 After creating the project, you can implement your MVC controllers as you would in any other Web API project, using the Entity Framework API or other API.
-In the eShopOnContainers.Catalog.API project, you can see that the main dependencies for that microservice are just ASP.NET Core itself, Entity Framework, and Swashbuckle, as shown in Figure 8-7.
+In a new Web API project, you can see that the only dependency you have in that microservice is on ASP.NET Core itself.
+Internally, within the `Microsoft.AspNetCore.All` dependency, it is referencing Entity Framework and many other .NET Core Nuget packages, as shown in Figure 8-7.

 ![](./media/image8.PNG)